Six Sigma Black Belt

 - Complete an industry-focused project under the supervision of an industry official and MSQA faculty.

 The project will begin in QA6660 Six Sigma Concepts as part of the course and conclude under the supervision of the industry official and a MSQA faculty member.
 We strongly encourage students to complete the project before graduation but we will entertain extensions not to exceed one year.
-An example of an extension beyond graduation would be for those students who are not employed at the time of graduation.
-In these cases, a revised diploma would be provided at a nominal cost to include the Six Sigma Black Belt annotation.
+Upon completion and approval of the project, students will receive a Black Belt certification issued by the IET department.

-Students who complete the curriculum requirements based on their catalog and the three electives but have not completed the project at the time of graduation would receive a department certification indicating that the Six Sigma Body of Knowledge was completed.
+Students who complete the curriculum requirement based on their catalog and all of the courses required in the Black Belt sequence, but do not complete an approved project may receive, upon request, a department certification indicating that the Six Sigma Body of Knowledge was completed.